gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 ----

 | The code below uses button-B pressing to power down the microbit.
-| Oress the reset button to wake it and restart the programme from the beginning.
+| Press the reset button to wake it and restart the programme from the beginning.

 .. code-block:: python